-These criticisms also don’t address some of the safety issues that relate to Australia’s high-rise buildings.
+These criticisms also do not address some of the safety issues that relate to Australia’s high-rise buildings.
 In fact, there have been several stories that show how dangerous such buildings can be, regardless of their use.

-These are certainly concerns, but they’re not insurmountable issues.
+These are certainly concerning, but they are not insurmountable issues.
 Those creating such buildings must understand that they present different challenges to standard high rises.
 The focus must lie on creating safe learning spaces.
 Moreover, architects must design with safe recreational facilities in mind.

 When it comes to glass shattering and the potential of falls, the windows used play a pivotal role.
 Poor choices in those areas create risk for schoolchildren.
 It’s essential that architects use compliant windows that reduce this risk as far as possible.
 Safetyline Jalousie’s louvre windows are an excellent example.
-Not only are they full compliant, but their unique qualities mean that they don’t create large openings.
-A lack of large openings means that children can’t fall through them.
+Not only are they full compliant, but their unique qualities mean that they do not create large openings.
+A lack of large openings means that children cannot fall through them.

-The educational benefits and drawbacks of vertical schools aren’t yet known.
-They’re a new concept and it may take some time to see what effect they have on student performance.
+The educational benefits and drawbacks of vertical schools are not yet known.
+They are a new concept and it may take some time to see what effect they have on student performance.

 But such schools still face the same issues as any high-rise building.
 The use of compliant building products is a must to ensure the safety of students.

-That’s where Safetyline Jalousie can help.
+That is where Safetyline Jalousie can help.
 We offer a range of louvre windows that meet or exceed all current building code requirements.
-If you’re considering developing a vertical school, we want to hear from you.
-We could help you to find the windows you need to ensure compliance.
+If you are considering developing a vertical school, we want to hear from you.
+We could help you to find the louvre windows you need to ensure compliance.